Aesthetic Plastic Surgeons

 The shape of the bridge, the tip and the nostrils can be changed, as can the angle between the nose and the upper lip.
 Results of nose surgery are unique to each individual, and depend upon such factors as skin condition and thickness, nasal and facial structure, genetic contributions, and age.
 In general, rhinoplasty provides the patients with a better facial balance and overall appearance.

-Note: If rhinoplasty is being utilized to correct a breathing problem or nose deformity, the procedure may be covered under the patient’s insurance policy.
+Note: If rhinoplasty is being utilised to correct a breathing problem or nose deformity, the procedure may be covered under the patient’s insurance policy.

 The extent of black eyes is variable and may take 2-3 weeks to settle.
 A splint is usually applied to support the nose and a pack is normally placed in your nostrils, which forces you to breath through your mouth.

-The pack is removed the following day after which you can go home.
+The pack is usually removed before you go home.
 The splint is removed 5 days after surgery.
 Most of the swelling will have settled by then and you will have a very good idea of what your nose will look like.